 Managing sensor runtime thresholds

 The time that a Tanium Client takes to run a question varies widely, based on which sensors, and how many, the question invokes.
 To assess the impact that running Tanium questions has on endpoint resources, you can customize the question and sensor runtime thresholds that trigger indicator icons in the Tanium Console.

-The Tanium Client tracks the runtime for each sensor when a question invokes it, calculates the average of all the past runtimes for that sensor, and sends the updated runtime information to the Tanium Server every three hours.
+The Tanium Client tracks the runtime for each sensor when a question runs it, calculates the average of all the past runtimes for that sensor, and sends the updated runtime information to the Tanium Server every three hours.
 The Tanium Server calculates the average runtime based on the latest updates from all the endpoints that reported runtimes for the sensor.

 The following table lists describes the threshold icons and their default labels and values.

 When viewing threshold indicators, note the following caveats:

 - The Tanium Server does not use cached responses to questions when calculating runtime averages.

 - Sensors that require data sampling are more likely to exceed runtime thresholds.
 However, the longer runtimes required for sampling do not necessarily indicate high resource usage when endpoints run these sensors.
 Consult your TAM for details.
 The affected sensors include:

 - CPU by Process